 Regulations around what pawnshops can charge vary by state, but you could end up paying the equivalent of many times the interest charged by conventional loans.

 In general, it’s best to seek traditional forms of lending, such as a personal loan from a bank, credit union, or online lender, if you can.
 These loans tend to be cheaper and can help you build credit.
-However, if you need cash the same day and you don’t qualify for other loans, you might consider a pawnshop loan.
+However, if you need cash the same day and you don’t qualify for other loans — and have a possession you are willing to risk losing — you might consider a pawnshop loan.
 Carefully weigh the pros and cons to help you make your decision.

 Pros of a Pawnshop Loan

 • Access to cash quickly.
-When you agree to a pawnshop loan, you can typically walk out with cash in hand immediately.
+When you agree to a pawnshop loan, the pawn shop and loan broker will typically hand over cash immediately.

 • No qualifications.
 The ability to provide an object of value is often the only qualification for a pawnshop loan.